hufamo/hufamo.github.io/editions/2023/index.md

 8:40- 9:40      Keynote: Human Factors and Selling Modeling, Juha-Pekka Tolvanen (Metacase)
                 Chair: Bran Selic

+Short Bio:
+Dr. Juha-Pekka Tolvanen is the CEO of MetaCase and co-founder of the DSM Forum.
+He has been involved in model-driven development and tools, notably metamodeling and code generators, since 1991.
+He has acted as a consultant world-wide for modeling language development, authored a book on Domain-Specific Modeling, and written over 100 articles for various software development magazines and conferences.
+Juha-Pekka is a regular speaker at industry events and conferences — with keynotes at Code Generation Conference and ACM/IEEE Conference on Model Driven Engineering Languages and Systems, and panels at Architecture & Design World, OOPSLA/SPLASH, OOP and SPLC.

 9:40 - 10:00   Session 1: Empirical studies on Software Modeling Adoption
                Chair: Silvia Abrahao